 Envoy of Lawrenceville is a senior living facility in Lawrenceville, Virginia, a city with a population of 7,367 people.
-We awarded this nursing home an overall grade of C. A score in this range requires some solid marks.
+We awarded this nursing home an overall grade of B-.
+A score in this range requires some solid marks.
 This nursing home seems to have some things working in its favor.
-The best part of this nursing home's profile is is its inspection score.
-We discuss inspections in the next paragraph.
+This nursing home was stronger in some categories than others, but it did not have any bad scores in any of the major areas discussed below.
+More information about these categories can be found below.

 Envoy of Lawrenceville